ircv3/ircv3-specifications/specification/metadata-3.2.md

 ## METADATA

 All metadata subcommands will flow through the outgoing `METADATA` verb.
-Metadata may apply to channels, as well; in that case, an optional argument is provided prior to the subcommand, as outlined in the format for each, if supported.

 This specification adds the `metadata-notify` capability for notifications.
 Please see the 'Metadata Notifications' section for more information.

-Targets specified by the following subcommands MUST be an asterisk (`*`) when used for a user's own metadata, a valid nickname, or a valid mask as determined by the IRC server.
+Targets specified by the following subcommands MUST be an asterisk (`*`) when used for a user's own metadata, a valid nickname, or a channel name.
 Invalid targets MUST be responded to with `ERR_TARGETINVALID`.

 ### METADATA LIST